 There have also been concerns the Tokyo 2020 Olympic Games could be postponed until the end of the year amid coronavirus concerns.

 According to the New York Times, U.S. “Congress approved an $8.3 billion emergency spending bill to fight the virus, but officials in several countries say the virus will keep spreading fast for some time.”

 As governments from around the world rush to prepare for and implement measures to tackle the coronavirus outbreak, companies are also looking to put procedures and policies in place to effectively manage the spread of the disease at work and protect their employees.

-If you are wondering what you can do to prepare for the coronavirus at work and at home, continue reading.
+If you are wondering what you can do to prepare for the coronavirus at work and home, continue reading.

 What Is the Coronavirus?

 According to the World Health Organization (WHO), the coronaviruses are a large family of viruses that may cause illness in animals or humans.
 “In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).The most recently discovered coronavirus causes coronavirus disease COVID-19.”